nkrisztian89/interstellar-armada/README.md

 ## Windows and Max OS
 If you are using these operating systems (or Android, iOS or anything else), just run the web version I linked as the first option, preferably from Chromium or Chrome.
 Currently I have no plans to add pre-packaged builds for these systems.

+# Donation

+If you would like to support the development, you can join my [Patreon](https://www.patreon.com/c/Entian) page, where I plan to regularly release exclusive behind-the scenes content for members.

 # Performance

 If you experience performance issues, adjust the level of graphics detail from the menu.